Visual Identity is Key for any Startup

 It’s not just about understanding your target audience that’s essential to your visual identity, but understanding your competition as well.
 In order to compete, you must research what they do about their branding, and what methods are they using.

 It’s important to remember that you’re not doing this research so that you can effectively copy your competition in hopes that your customers will like you more.
 Instead, you’re doing the research so that you can do things differently and create something unique that will make your customers like you more.
 Also, so that you can give your customers something better and something that your competition hasn’t thought of yet.

 Your visuals must correspond with your company’s message and tone of voice when communicating with your target audience.

-For instance, choose a color pattern for your brand that will instill emotions in your customers but that will also work well with your brand’s identity; 90% of customer’s opinions about your visual identity is based on colors alone.
+For instance, choose a color pattern for your brand that will instill emotions in your customers but that will also work well with your brand’s identity; 90% of customers’ opinions about your visual identity are based on colors alone.

 Furthermore, make sure you choose the right font for posting your messages and updates, and also that your visual content is relevant to your target audience.
 Visuals play a huge role in engaging with the audience.